2021 Oscars postponed 8 weeks due to coronavirus pandemic, disruption to film industry

 The eligibility window was extended beyond 12 months once before - in advance of the 6th Academy Awards in 1934.

 Other entertainment industry awards shows are also in flux.
 The 74th Tony Awards, originally set for June 7, has been postponed indefinitely.
 But the 72nd Emmy Awards is still holding onto Sept.
-20. The 78th Golden Globes does not yet have a date.
+20. The BAFTAs announced Monday that its annual film awards were being pushed from Feb.
+14, 2021 to April 11.
+And the 78th Golden Globes does not yet have a date.

 Even as the country begins to "open up," studios are still making decisions to delay releases.
 Just Friday, Warner Bros. announced that it was pushing back what was supposed to be the first major movie in theaters, Christopher Nolan's "Tenet," by two weeks.